castellco/bump-chart/README.md

 [Source](https://www.visualcapitalist.com/cp/how-americans-spend-their-money-2022/).

-# TODO reagarding enhancements
+# TODO reagarding the alternative visualization
+- Change fonts
+- Make tittle and subtitle bigger
+- Each treemap has to have a label.
+If not, make a legend.
-- make all lines fit in a square
+- Optional: Add a footer?
-- make lines as thick as the money spent
+- Optional: Add images?